Registering a title

 IMPORTANT MESSAGE FOR POTENTIAL AUTHORS

 Our resources are limited and we cannot accept all title applications.
-In accordance with Cochrane strategy which focuses on improving and maintaining the quality of our reviews and ensuring we are using our resources wisely, we are only able to accept review title proposals from teams led by an experienced author with:
+In accordance with Cochrane strategy which focuses on improving and maintaining the quality of our reviews and ensuring we are using our resources wisely, we are only able to accept review title proposals from teams including an experienced author with:

 Before you decide on your topic for a review, please consider the following points:

 - Is the review question important to service-users, healthcare providers and healthcare funders?

 - Does the review question involve an intervention, and if so, is this intervention in current use?

 - Are there any randomised controlled trials on the topic?

 If you can answer 'yes' to the above questions, please also make sure your proposal does not duplicate any work already published or registered with Cochrane.

 Search The Cochrane Library for any published protocols or reviews related to your topic of interest.